wendyvosu/number-guessing-game/README.md

 Explanations of Specific Technologies
 -
--Built with HTML, CSS, JavaScript, and the DOM on VS Code.
+Built with HTML, CSS, JavaScript, and the DOM on VS Code.

 Approach Taken
 -